In-Depth Modeling of Tilt-To-Length Coupling in LISA's Interferometers and TDI Michelson Observables: Introduction

 The space-based gravitational wave detector `Laser Interferometer Space Antenna' (LISA) \cite{2017arXiv170200786A} is an ESA-led mission with contributions from NASA and the European member states.
 It is planned for launch in the mid-2030s.
 Once in its final orbit and switched to science mode, LISA will measure gravitational waves in the \SI{0.1}{mHz} to \SI{1}{Hz} frequency band.
 It, thereby, complements the very successful ground-based gravitational wave detectors \cite{Aasi2015short,Acernese2023short,Abe2022short,Dooley2016}, which address frequencies in the Hz to kHz range, as well as pulsar timing arrays \cite{Agazie2023short,Antoniadis2023,Reardon2023,Xu2023}, which address gravitational waves in the nanohertz regime.
 By measuring gravitational waves originating from binary systems of white dwarfs, neutron stars, and black holes of a wide range of masses, LISA will address a rich and versatile set of scientific questions \cite{2017arXiv170200786A}.

 LISA consists of three \gls{SC} in an (almost) equilateral triangular configuration with a mean interspacecraft separation of approximately 2.5\,million\, km.
-Each SC will follow an individual heliocentric orbit such that the triangular constellation is tilted by \SI{60}{\degree} out of the ecliptic and trails the Earth by \SI{\sim20}{\degree} at a distance of 50-60\,million\,km.
+Each SC will follow an individual heliocentric orbit such that the triangular constellation is tilted by \SI{60}{\degree} out of the ecliptic and trails the Earth by \SI{\sim20}{\degree} at a distance of \SIrange{50}{60}{million\,km}.
 Each LISA SC will house two effectively identical optical benches (OBs) and two freely-falling \glspl{TM}~\cite{Armano2016, Armano2018}.

 Gravitational waves will induce variations of the proper distance between the freely-falling \glspl{TM} aboard two different \gls{SC}.
 LISA's requirements are set to measure such distance variations down to the picometer level using its heterodyne laser interferometry.
-The well-known basic working principle of LISA is as follows: Laser beams sent from one spacecraft to another get phase-shifted by the variations in the proper distance, caused by the gravitational waves.
-Consequently, the gravitational wave signal is measured as phase variation in the interferometric readout signal.
+For technical reasons, the measurement of the distance variation between two test masses is split up into three individual measurements.
+A \gls{TMI} measures the distance variation between a test mass and a reference point on the local satellite.
+The \acrlong{LAI} \glsunset{LAI}(\acrshort{LAI}, also known as inter-satellite interferometer or science interferometer) measures the distance variation between the very same reference point and a comparable reference point on a remote satellite.
+Finally, another \gls{TMI} measures the distance variations between the remote reference point and the freely falling test mass on that satellite.
+The motion of the reference points on the corresponding optical benches cancels when the three measurements are combined appropriately.
+The well-known basic working principle of LISA is, therefore, as follows: Laser beams sent from one spacecraft to another get phase-shifted by the variations in the proper distance caused by the gravitational waves.
+Consequently, the gravitational wave signals are measured as phase variations in the \glspl{LAI}.